Dregi56/digital_pendulum/README.md

 Which:
 - reads the current time
 - generates a complete sentence (e.g. "It's 15 hours and 42 minutes")
-- plays it immediately on the Alexa device
+- plays it immediately on the selected device

 Useful to verify: language, volume, chime, correct TTS operation